MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/work-in-powershell-using-azure-cli.md

 $PSVersionTable
 ```

-Here is the output from Azure Cloud Shell, which is the most recent version of both Azure CLI and PowerShell:
+Here is the output from Azure Cloud Shell, which is **the most recent version of both Azure CLI and PowerShell**:

 ```output
 {